Swiss-Armed-Forces/openburst/docs/source/POSTGRESQL_README.md

 * after this the command "psql -d red" should work.

-* let the port be accessed for DB
+* let the port be accessed for DB (replace 'XY' with your postgresql version, e.g. '12')
 ```
-cd /etc/postgresql/12/main/
+cd /etc/postgresql/XY/main/
 ```

 open file named postgresql.conf